mohammedfbukhari/aws-cloud-practitioner-labs/iam-security-lab/README.md

 Defines permissions using JSON.

 ### Role
-Provides temporary permissions.
+Provides temporary permissions that can be assumed when needed.

 ## Screenshots

-To be added.

-## Lessons Learned

-IAM is the foundation of AWS security and follows the principle of least privilege.

-## Screenshots

 ### IAM User Created
 ![IAM User](screenshots/iam-user-faizaws3.png)

 ### User Added to Admin Group
 ![IAM Group](screenshots/iam-group-admin2.png)

 ### AdministratorAccess Policy Assigned
 ![IAM Policy](screenshots/iam-admin-access-policy.png)

 ## Additional IAM Concepts Learned
 - IAM Roles provide temporary permissions.
 - Users can assume roles when elevated access is required.
 - AWS follows the Principle of Least Privilege.
-- Users require sts:AssumeRole permission before assuming a role.
+- Users require `sts:AssumeRole` permission before assuming a role.

-What I see you did correctly
+## Lessons Learned
+- IAM is the foundation of AWS security.
+- Permissions should be granted using the Principle of Least Privilege.
+- Groups simplify permission management.
+- Roles provide a secure way to grant temporary access.